-- Any optional benefits you select.
+- Optional benefits.
 These added benefits are available at an extra cost to you.

-- No claim bonus discount.
-You’ll be rewarded with premium savings if you have a good no claim history with QBE.
+- Claims experience bonus.
+If you haven't made a claim before you are eligible for a bonus.
 The discount increases each year you do not make a claim until you reach the maximum discount limit.

 - Retirees discount.
 Policyholders who are also retirees can take advantage of cheaper home insurance cover from QBE.

 - Renew your policy.
 You'll receive a higher discount every time you renew your policy with QBE (until you reach the maximum).

 If an insured event occurs, make sure that you take all possible steps to prevent any further loss or damage.
 If theft or vandalism has occurred, report it to the police immediately.